SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_162064f0-c594-455e-ac24-2d7129137688_do_not_edit_manually.md

     - **Effort:** intermediate

-??? abstract "Fortinet Firewall Login In Failure"

-    Detects failed login attemps on firewall administration rule.
-Prerequisites, check that the firewall logs format corresponds to the rule

-    - **Effort:** master

-??? abstract "Fortinet Firewall Successful External Login"

-    Detects succesfull access to administration console of firewall from another IP address than 127.0.0.1.
-Prerequisites, check that the firewall logs format corresponds to the rule

-    - **Effort:** master

 ??? abstract "ICacls Granting Access To All"

     Detects suspicious icacls command granting access to all, used by the ransomware Ryuk to delete every access-based restrictions on files and directories.
 ICacls is a built-in Windows command to interact with the Discretionary Access Control Lists (DACLs) which can grand adversaries higher permissions on specific files and folders.